 Yellow warning of rain

-A spell of heavy rain is expected across parts of western Scotland which may lead to some flooding and travel disruption. - Where flooding occurs, there is a slight chance of delays or cancellations to train and bus services - Spray and flooding could lead to difficult driving conditions and some road closures - There is a small chance that homes and businesses could be flooded, causing damage to some buildings
+Heavy showers may lead to localised flooding and disruption to transport. - There is a small chance that homes and businesses could be flooded, causing damage to some buildings - Where flooding occurs, there is a slight chance of delays or cancellations to train and bus services - Spray and flooding could lead to difficult driving conditions and some road closures - There is a slight chance of power cuts and loss of other services to some homes and businesses

 About the Met Office Weather Warnings

 The Met Office issues weather warnings when severe weather has the potential to impact the UK.

 The Met Office issues warnings for rain, thunderstorms, wind, snow, lightning, ice and fog.
 These warnings are given a colour depending on a combination of both the impact the weather may have and the likelihood of those impacts occurring.

 For more information, see the Met Office Weather Warnings Guide.

 Extreme weather is expected.
 Red means you should take action now to keep yourself and others safe from the impact of the weather.
 Widespread damage, travel and power disruption and risk to life is likely.
 You must avoid dangerous areas and follow the advice of the emergency services and local authorities.

 There is an increased likelihood of bad weather affecting you, which could potentially disrupt your plans and possibly cause travel delays, road and rail closures, interruption to power and the potential risk to life and property.
 Amber means you need to be prepared to change your plans and protect you, your family and community from the impacts of the severe weather based on the forecast from the Met Office.